kbrsh/blog/src/posts/inside-wade.md

 Fast S
 ```

-First, this is processed and split into terms:
+This is processed and split into terms:

 ```js
 ["fast", "s"]